ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 There are four options when it comes to writing the `.mli` file:

 1. The type is completely omitted from the signature.
 In that case, the type is private.
 It can't be used from outside the module.
 2. The type definition is copy-pasted into the signature.
 In that case, the type is public.
-It can be used
+It can be used.
 3. The type is made abstract: only its name is given.
 4. The record fields are made read-only: `type date = private { ... }`.